kanthgithub/typescriptdecorator/README.md

        }
       ```

+      ```js
+      class WithMushroom extends AbstractToppingCreator {
+          getPrice() {
+           return this.base.getPrice() + 20
+         }
+       }
+      ```

     4. usage of Topping With ToppingCreator:

        ```js
-          let foodOrder: MainDish = new Ramen();
+          let foodOrder: HasPrice = new Ramen();
           foodOrder = new WithPork(foodOrder);
           foodOrder = new WithPaneer(foodOrder);
        ```

        - Here foodOrder is a Main-Item to start with
        - In the subsequent steps, same base-Instance is decorated with multiple Toppings
-       - foodOrder in line-174, shows foodOrder decorated by Pork using WithPork ()
+       - foodOrder in line-173, shows foodOrder decorated by Pork using WithPork ()
+       - foodOrder in line-174, shows foodOrder decorated by Panner using WithPaneer ()
+          - After this topping, Ramen has 2 toppings : Pork and Paneer

+    5. Conclusion:
+       - Decorator is used to limit the number of classes
+       - Objects with different toppings are generated run-time